How (Not) To Deal With Jehovah’s Witnesses At Your Door

 “For instance, are you familiar with the part of the Bible that explains that the World was created in 6 days?”

 “Yes, of course.”
-Says Megan, from now on known as Jeebot number one.
-Lisa, or Jeebot two, is getting antsy and sees she needs to tie this up.
+Says Megan.
+Lisa is getting antsy and sees she needs to tie this up.

 “Sure, I would.
 I’ll read anything” I am now the proud new owner of a copy of Watchtower.
 Score.

 “Well, it was really nice talking to you.
-I always find it very interesting learning about other people’s beliefs” Says Jeebot one.
+I always find it very interesting learning about other people’s beliefs,” Megan explains.

 Beliefs?
 Does she know what atheism is?

-They jaunt off blissfully down the driveway and I turn to go back inside only to find my ittiest bittiest one has locked me out.
-Jesus fucking christ (no holy).
+They walk off blissfully down the driveway, and I turn to go back inside only to find my ittiest bittiest one has locked me out.
+Jesus fucking christ (#NoHoly).

 How do you deal with Jehovah’s Witnesses or other religious people trying to get you to believe?
 I’d love to hear your stories!